Music of the Dominican Republic: Merengue

-Música Congos del Espíritu Santo

 Salves

 Salve is a call-and-response type of singing that uses güira, panderos, palos (see next section) and other African instruments.
 Salves are highly ceremonial and are used in pilgrimages and at parties dedicated to voodoo saints.
 Salve is a ritual inspired by religion and music with roots in both African and Hispanic cultures.
 Salve is related to palo that is played in a lot of the same contexts and rhythm.
-The name comes from the Salve Regina, a catholic psalm, and many still sing a sacred, a cappella salve that preserves the medieval modes of old Spanish hymns.
-The ecstatic salve played at religious parties however, is all about percussion – featuring large numbers of tambourines playing interlocking rhythms and a melodic drum called the balsie, whose player alters the pitch by applying pressure with his foot.
-Salve may be played in fewer parts of the country but it's one of the best-known sounds, largely because it's the sound of choice in Villa Mella, a poor suburb of the capital often thought of as the epicenter of Afro-Dominican traditions.
+The name comes from the Salve Regina, a Catholic hymn, and many still sing a sacred, a cappella salve that preserves the medieval modes of old Spanish hymns.
+The ecstatic salve played at religious parties, however, is all about percussion – featuring large numbers of tambourines playing interlocking rhythms and a melodic drum called the balsie, whose player alters the pitch by applying pressure with his foot.
+Salve may be played in fewer parts of the country but it is one of the best-known sounds, largely because it is the sound of choice in Villa Mella, a poor suburb of the capital often thought of as the epicenter of Afro-Dominican traditions.
 The salve group of Enerolisa Nuñez, from Villa Mella, is one of the most widely listened to - thanks to her inclusion in merengue-star Kinito Méndez's salve-merengue fusion album A Palo Limpio as well as an excellent recording of her group by the Bayahonda Cultural Foundation.

 Palo

-Palo, also known as Atabales and Salves is a Dominican sacred music that can be found throughout the island.
+Palo, also known as "atabales" and "salves", is a Dominican sacred music that can be found throughout the island.
 The drum and human voice are the principal instruments.
-Palo is played at religious ceremonies - usually coinciding with saint's days - as well as for secular parties and special occasions.
-Its roots are in the Congo region of central-west Africa, but it is mixed with European influences in the melodies.
-Palos are related to Dominican folk Catholicism, which includes a pantheon of deities/saints (here termed misterios) much like those found in the Afro-American syncretic religious traditions of Cuba, Brazil, Haiti, Puerto Rico and elsewhere.
-Palos are usually associated with the lower class, black and mixed populations.
-They can be seen in different regions of Dominican Republic, but with variations.
+Palo is played at religious ceremonies – usually coinciding with saint's days – as well as for secular parties and special occasions.
+Its roots are in the Congo region, but it is mixed with European influences in the melodies.
+Palos are related to Dominican folk Catholicism, which includes a pantheon of deities/saints (here termed "misterios") much like those found in the Afro-American syncretic religious traditions of Cuba, Brazil, Haiti, Puerto Rico and elsewhere.
+Palos are usually associated with the lower class, Black and mixed populations.
+They can be seen in different regions of the island, but with variations.